15 Things You Should Know About Mobile Payments and Mobile Wallets

-Of course consumers need to activate the first layer of protection on some devices and be aware of other safety factors.
+Of course, consumers need to activate the first layer of protection on some devices and be aware of other safety factors.
 Mobile wallet users need to ensure they have passcodes or PINs, biometric authentication and preferably use two-factor authentication.
-They need to be observant of malware, clone applications, using a safe browser or a VPN and not using public Wi-Fi networks.
+They need to be observant of malware, clone applications, use a safe browser or a VPN, and not use public Wi-Fi networks.

 How can mobile wallets help the unbanked?

 The story of M-Pesa and the digitization of banking in Kenya

 Mobile wallets can go beyond digitizing payment – they can also digitize the entire banking experience and help the unbanked, citizens who traditionally wouldn’t have access to formal banking, gain access to a variety of mobile financial services.

 In 2007 in Kenya, M-Pesa, a mobile payment system offered by telecom Safaricom began as a sim-card-based money transfer service, intended for microlending.
 When Beta testers used the service for peer-to-peer transfers, choosing to send small amounts of money to each other, the company decided to market the company with remittance messaging.

 The service allowed phone owners to turn their mobile minutes (bought with cash) into a digital currency and essentially made the phone into a virtual bank account.
 At the time only 14% of the country had bank accounts while 54% of the population had a cell phone, giving these consumers more than cash as a payment option without needing to open a traditional bank account.